tangyuhao/Algorithms/README.md

   - max profit given stock prices
   - minimum operations problem
   - traverse chess twice with max sum of weight problem
+  - test whether a string can be formed by two other strings